Our Chairman and Board members are appointed by our shareholders as non-executive directors.

 Jane has extensive experience working in rural and regional Queensland, and with strong qualifications and long-term experience in serving and leading boards.

 In addition to her work with Sunwater, Jane serves as Chair of the Central West Hospital and Health Board, and Chair of the Central West Rural Wellness Network.
-She is also a Councillor with the Queensland Mental Health Commission, and a Board member of the Queensland Music Festival, as well as a Director of CheckUp Australia.
+She is also a Councillor with the Queensland Mental Health Commission, and a Board member of Health and Wellbeing Queensland as well as a Director of CheckUP Australia.

 Executive Leadership Team

 Glenn Stockton AM was appointed Chief Executive Officer on 3 August 2020.

 He has extensive leadership experience in challenging environments and in generating successful outcomes for both individuals and organisations.
 Glenn brings a strong understanding of complex, high-value infrastructure projects to Sunwater, with a focus on enhancing the internal and external relationships required to achieve project objectives.